Neshri/Introspection/rules.md

     The Genome: The /evolving_graphs/ directory is a self-contained "Genome."

-    Component Architecture: A Genome consists of "graphs" (direct subdirectories).
-All modules must belong to a specific graph.
+    Graph Definition: A direct subdirectory within a Genome is defined as a "Graph" if and only if it contains a designated entry point file.
+Directories without an entry point (e.g., __pycache__) are not Graphs.

     Semantic Naming: Module filenames must be domain_responsibility.py.

-    Designated Entry Points: Each graph must have a [context]_main.py entry point.
+    Designated Entry Points: Each Graph must have one [graph_name]_main.py entry point.

     Module Token Limit: Modules must not exceed 3,000 tokens (tiktoken).